TheProfs/bitpaper-api-docs/README.md

 # Bitpaper API Docs

-Bitpaper's public API docs, built using [Slate][slate].
+Bitpaper's public REST API docs, built using [Slate][slate].

 ## Install

-Clone this repository, cd into it and then:
+Ensure you have all [system dependencies installed][slate-getting-started], clone this repository, cd into it and then:

 ```bash
 $ gem update --system